Flexible Covariate Adjustments in Regression Discontinuity Designs: Additional Theoretical Results and Discussions

 \subsection{Analogies with Randomized Experiments}

 The results in Section~\ref{sec:Results} are qualitatively similar to ones obtained for efficient influence function (EIF) estimators of the population average treatment effect (PATE) in randomized experiments with known and constant propensity scores \citep[e.g.,][]{wager2016high,chernozhukov2018double}.
-To see this, consider a randomized experiment with unconfounded treatment assignment and a known and constant propensity score $p$.
-Using our notation in an analogous fashion, the EIF of the PATE in such a setup is typically given in the literature \citep[e.g.,][]{hahn1998role} in the form
+To see this, consider a randomized experiment with unconfounded treatment assignment and known constant propensity score $p$.
+Using our notation in an analogous fashion, the EIF of the PATE in such a setup is typically written in the form